The Three Ecologies (2020)

 for oboe, bassoon, horn, and electronics – dur.
 6’40″

 The title comes from the book of the same name by Felix Guattari.
 Here, the definition of ecology has been extended to refer to the differences in ‘ecosystems’ between the horn, oboe, and bassoon.
-Or between the listener, the musicians, and the performance space, and how they enmesh with each other.
+Or between the listener, the musicians, and the performance space, and how they intersect.

 For Guattari, the three ecologies are;